lwmqn/qnode/README.md

     });

     qnode.on('registered', function () {
+        // Your qnode is now in the netwrok.
+This event only fires at the first time of qnode registered to the Server.
+    });

+    qnode.on('login', function () {
         // Your qnode is now ready to accept remote requests from the Server.
 Don't worry about the
         // REQ/RSP things, qnode itself will handle them for you.
     });

     ```

 * **Step 3**: Connect and register to a Sever, that's it!